szabgab/perlmaven.com/sites/en/pages/beginner-perl-maven-sum-numbers-in-a-file.md

 ## Using List::Util

-We have not learned it yet, and it is <b>not in the video</b>, but let me add two more solutions.
+We have not learned it yet, and it is **not in the video**, but let me add two more solutions.
 In the first one we use the `sum` function of the standard [List::Util](https://metacpan.org/pod/List::Util) module.

 {% include file="examples/files/sum.pl" %}